A thrust to trust minimum thrust: Minimum thrust for particles in three dimensions

 \section{Minimum thrust for $N=5$ particles in three dimensions}

-An exact expression for the coordinates of the configuration with five particles giving the minimum thrust, and therefore for the value of minimum thrust itself, can be found using the algorithm given in Appendix~\ref{app:thrust}.
-Hints taken from the configuration obtained via the numerical optimisation can be used to guide the derivation.
+The configuration with five particles corresponding to minimum thrust (and therefore to $\tau_{N=5}^{max}$), whose shape bears more than a passing resemblance to the Imperial Star Destroyer of Star Wars lore~\cite{starwars}, is found when determining the minimum thrust numerically and it is shown from different points of view in Figure~\ref{fig:n5conf}.

-The configuration corresponding to minimum thrust (and therefore to $\tau_{N=5}^{max}$), whose shape bears more than a passing resemblance to the Imperial Star Destroyer of Star Wars lore~\cite{starwars}, is shown from different points of view in Figure~\ref{fig:n5conf}.
+An exact expression for the coordinates of this configuration, and therefore for the value of minimum thrust itself, can be found using the algorithm given in Appendix~\ref{app:thrust}.
+After choosing arbitrarily the three dimensional coordinates of one particle, and accounting for momentum conservation, one is still left with $3(N-2)$ coordinates, i.e. nine for $N=5$ particles, which can be determined searching for the configuration that gives the minimum thrust according to the exact algorithm.
+Because the high dimensionality makes this procedure quite complex, hints taken from the configuration obtained via the numerical optimisation can be used to simplify it and guide the derivation.